cvat-ai/cvat/site/content/en/docs/manual/advanced/analytics-and-monitoring/auto-qa.md

 ---
-title: 'Automated QA, Review & Honeypot'
+title: 'Automated QA, Review & Honeypots'
 linkTitle: 'Automated QA'
 weight: 1
 description: 'Guidelines for assessing annotation quality in CVAT automatically'
 ---

-In CVAT, it's possible to evaluate the quality of annotation through the creation of a **Ground truth** job, referred to as a Honeypot.
+In CVAT, it's possible to evaluate the quality of annotation through the creation of a validation subset of images.
 To estimate the task quality, CVAT compares all other jobs in the task against the established **Ground truth** job, and calculates annotation quality based on this comparison.

 > **Note** that quality estimation only supports
 > 2d tasks.
 It supports all the annotation types except 2d cuboids.